Why study this course

 |Transgressive Bodies in Medieval Literature||SE2147||20 credits|

-You will take 60 credits in English Literature and 60 credits in History, choosing from a large range of genre, period and regional modules.
+You take 60 credits in each discipline, choosing from a wide range of genre, period and regional modules.

 We offer a supportive learning environment, where you are enabled to acquire a range of skills and a wealth of specialist knowledge.
 Our courses foster intellectual skills, such as critical thinking, close analysis, evaluating evidence, constructing arguments, using theory and the effective deployment of language in writing and in debate.
 We also help you gain experience in team working, independent research and time management